appsmithorg/appsmith-docs/website/docs/getting-started/setup/installation-guides/kubernetes/migrate-to-ee-chart.md

+---
+description: Follow the guide to migrate to the Appsmith Business Edition running on Helm chart v2.
+---
-# Migrate
+# Migrate to Helm Chart v2 (BE)

-Follow this guide to move from Appsmith Business Edition Helm chart installation(`helm.appsmith.com`) to Business Edition Helm chart(`helm-ee.appsmith.com`).
-The new `helm-ee.appsmith.com` installation supports Horizontal Pod Auto Scaling (HPA) which allows Appsmith pods to be automatically scaled based on current load.
+Follow the below guide to migrate to the Business Edition running on Helm chart v2 (`helm-ee.appsmith.com`).
+This version includes Horizontal Pod Auto Scaling (HPA) capability, which enables Appsmith pods to scale automatically based on the current workload.

-## Export backup
+## Backup data

 1. Open a shell into one of your current Appsmith pods: